redis-field-engineering/redis-connect-dist/README.md

 <table style="width:100%">
     <tr>
-        <td style="width:40%"> **Cloud-Native Architecture** <br> Redis Connect has a cloud-native and shared-nothing architecture which allows any node to operate stand-alone or as a cluster member.
+        <td style="width:40%"> <b>Cloud-Native Architecture</b> <br> Redis Connect has a cloud-native and shared-nothing architecture which allows any node to operate stand-alone or as a cluster member.
 Its platform-agnostic and lightweight design requires minimal infrastructure and avoids complex dependencies on 3rd-party platforms.
 All you need is Redis Enterprise.</td>
         <td style="width:60%"> <img src="/images/Redis_Enterprise_Architecture.png" width = 500px height = 250px align="center" ></td>
     </tr>
     <tr>